-Check out these nine u-pick farms for the sweetest, juiciest fruit in the West.
+Check out these popular u-pick farms for the sweetest, juiciest fruit in the West.

 Looking for a u-pick farm?
 Try one of these destinations across the West, or visit pickyourown.org for more options.
 Remember to pack sunscreen, a hat, and your own containers.
 Wear sturdy shoes and clothes you don't mind getting dirty or stained.
-Check seasonal hours and availability too.
+Weather and other factors can impact harvest times; call ahead before visiting to confirm seasonal hours and availability.

 El Dorado County in the Sierra Foothills may be famous for autumn apples, but it's early summer cherries that shine at the American River Cherry Company.
 The company once shipped firm, flavorful Utah Giants to U.S. presidents and the emperor of Japan; today you're more likely to encounter Bings.
 Pick a basketful, then have a picnic and gaze at the resident koi.